nicolas-robette/seqhandbook/README.md

 # seqhandbook

-## an R package to complement the handbook on sequence analysis
+## Miscellaneous Tools for Sequence Analysis

-It provides the datasets used in the examples in the handbook,
+This R package complements the handbook on sequence analysis "L'analyse statistique des trajectoires" (see references).

-as well as functions for :
+It provides the datasets used in the examples in the handbook, as well as functions for :

 * describing episodes in individual sequences (at least one episode, number of episodes, position of the start of the first episode)
 * measuring association between domains in multidimensional sequence analysis